baserun-ai/baserun-py/README.md

 #### Parameters
 * message (str): The custom log message to be recorded.
-* payload (Union[str, dict]): The log's additional data, which can be either a string or a dictionary.
+* payload (Union[str, Dict]): The log's additional data, which can be either a string or a dictionary.

 ```python
 import baserun